NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 2 - Neural Network Training.md

 backwards Propagation is just N + P

 _Like I get how to solve the back prop after the first forward prop is solved, but is that what we need to do?
 TODO: Need to look at back prop tutorial and other explanation_

+Ok, I think since we have the expected output when training, we can go backwards from y.
+That is how we are able to do it.
+Need to still watch a video on it more or less though...